Charter flights available - Contact us

-The oldest living settlement in Kenya Lamu is both an Island and a trading town lying in the northern corner of Kenya.
-It truly is a different land that invites the visitor to step back in time.
-The entire Swahili Safari Coast has a history of monsoon dhow trade stretching back a thousand years in the land of Zinj.
-Lamu is today the most evocative remnant of that era.
+Beautiful Lamu Island is a remote paradise best visited by plane.
+The oldest living settlement in Kenya Lamu is both an island and a trading town in the northern corner of Kenya.
+It is truly a different country that invites the visitor to travel back in time.
+The entire Swahili Safari Coast has a thousand year history of monsoon dhow trading in this country.
+Lamu is today the most impressive remnant of this era.

-Lamu one of the birthplaces of Swahili the 7th most spoken language in the world is a world heritage site and the oldest and best-preserved Swahili town in East Africa.
-Today it still retains its traditional functions.
-Built in coral stone and mangrove timber the old stone town is characterized by simplicity of structure and enriched by features such as inner courtyards verandas and elaborately carved wooden doors.
-Lamu hosts major Swahili festivals and has become a significant centre for the study of Swahili culture.
+One of the birthplaces of Swahili‚ the seventh most spoken language in the world‚ Lamu is a World Heritage Site and the oldest and best-preserved Swahili city in East Africa.
+Even today it retains its traditional functions.
+Built of coral stone and mangrove wood‚ the ancient stone town is simple in structure and enriched with features such as courtyards‚ porches and intricately carved wooden doors.
+Lamu hosts major Swahili festivals and has become a major center for the study of Swahili culture.

-Although the beaches near Lamu may be the best in all of Kenya Lamu has not yet been over-developed and has retained the feel of a small friendly town not overpopulated by tourists.
+Although the beaches near Lamu are the best in all of Kenya‚ Lamu is not yet overdeveloped and has retained the feel of a small‚ friendly town that is not overcrowded with tourists.

-Lamu Town with it's waterfront is where most of the official business takes place.
-Meandering around it's narrow streets you will be enthralled by the old buildings the Lamu Museum and the many shops that sell a wide range of traditional jewellery spices and local cuisine.
-A number of hotels are located along the waterfront.
-Nearby Shela is a small exclusive village on the waterfront where accommodation is more upmarket.
+Lamu Town with its waterfront promenade is where most of the official business takes place.
+As you stroll through the narrow streets‚ you will be amazed by the old buildings‚ the Lamu Museum and the many shops selling a wide range of traditional jewelry spices and local cuisine.
+There are several hotels along the waterfront.
+Nearby Shela is a small exclusive waterfront village where accommodation is more upscale.

-Dhow crews are ready and willing to take you to any of the sights around Lamu.
-To see dhows being traditionally built or repaired as they have for hundreds of years - take a trip to Matondoni Village.
-A fuller day trip is to the famous Takwa Ruins on Manda Island where a mosque tomb and other abandoned buildings dating from the 15th Century can be explored.
-Other popular half-day trips include snorkelling diving and fishing.
-Many cruises come with a seafood lunch provided by the dhow crew.
-Prices are flexible and you are expected to bargain.
+Dhow crews are ready and willing to take you to all the sights around Lamu.
+Take a trip to Matondoni Village to see how dhows are traditionally built or repaired as they have been for hundreds of years.
+A full-day excursion leads to the famous Takwa ruins on Manda Island‚ where a mosque tomb and other abandoned buildings from the 15th century can be explored.
+Other popular half-day trips include snorkeling‚ diving‚ and fishing.
+Many cruises include a seafood lunch provided by the dhow crew.
+Prices are flexible and you will be expected to negotiate.